 If dietary supplements, herbal supplements, diuretics, or laxatives are causing low potassium symptoms, avoid taking these products and consult a doctor.

 Never stop taking a prescription without first talking to your doctor.

 Potassium replacement therapy will be directed by the type and severity of the patient’s symptoms.
 Treatment begins after laboratory tests confirm the diagnosis.

 People suspected of having a low potassium level should be placed on a cardiac monitor.

-Normally, those patients with low or moderately low potassium levels (2.5-3.5 mEq / L), who have no symptoms or who have only minor complaints need only be treated with given potassium in the form of a pill or liquid.
+Typically, those patients with low or moderately low potassium levels (2.5-3.5 mEq / L) who have no symptoms or have only minor complaints need only be treated with Potassium in the form of a pill or liquid.

-If there are cardiac arrhythmias or significant symptoms or if the potassium level is less than 2.5 mEq / L, potassium should be administered.
-In this situation, admission or observation in the emergency service is indicated.
+Potassium should be administered if there are cardiac arrhythmias or significant symptoms or if the potassium level is less than 2.5 mEq / L. In this situation, admission or observation in the emergency service is indicated.

-Potassium replacement takes several hours, since it must be administered very slowly intravenously to avoid serious heart problems and avoid irritating the blood vessel where the line is placed.
+Potassium replacement takes several hours since it must be administered very slowly intravenously to avoid serious heart problems and irritate the blood vessel where the line is placed.

-For those with potassium levels and very low symptoms, both potassium and oral medication are necessary.
+For those with potassium levels and deficient symptoms, both Potassium and oral medication are necessary.

 When Potassium is used with medications such as ACE inhibitors, there is a risk of developing a high level of Potassium.
 Potassium-sparing diuretics and potassium-containing salt substitutes can also result in high levels of Potassium.